mostafawkhd/lpic1book/content/1053_sql_data_management.md

 2 rows in set (0.00 sec)
 ```

-Whic counts home many rows have that specific mood.
+Which counts home many rows have that specific mood.
 So I have 3 happy friends and one sad friend.

 > Note: `count` is not part of LPIC 105.3

 ### INSERT

 Another clear command.
-It adds a new row to a talbe.
+It adds a new row to a table.
 Say I want to add some data to phonebook:

 ```text
 mysql>  INSERT INTO phonebook (name, phone, email) VALUES ('ghasem', '+982112345678', '');